GoogleChrome/developer.chrome.com/site/en/blog/whats-new-css-ui-2023/index.md

 ### Dynamic viewport units

-{% BrowserCompat 'css.types.length.dvh' %}
+{% BrowserCompat 'css.types.length.viewport_percentage_units_large' %}

 One common problem web developers face today is accurate and consistent full-viewport sizing, especially on mobile devices.
-As a developer you want 100vh (100% of the viewport height) to mean “be as tall as the viewport”, but the vh unit doesn’t account for things like retracting navigation bars on mobile, so sometimes it ends up too long and causes scroll.
+As a developer you want `100vh` (100% of the viewport height) to mean “be as tall as the viewport”, but the `vh` unit doesn’t account for things like retracting navigation bars on mobile, so sometimes it ends up too long and causes scroll.

 To resolve this issue, we now have new unit values on the web platform, including:
-Small viewport height and width (or svh and svw), which represent the smallest active viewport size.
+- Small viewport height and width (or `svh` and `svw`), which represent the smallest active viewport size.
-Large viewport height and width (lvh and lvw), which represent the largest size.
+- Large viewport height and width (`lvh` and `lvw`), which represent the largest size.
-Dynamic viewport height and width (dvh and dvw).
+- Dynamic viewport height and width (`dvh` and `dvw`).

 Dynamic viewport units change in value when the additional dynamic browser toolbars, such as the address at the top or tab bar at the bottom, are visible and when they are not.